deepakajaylinux/testpage/docs/source/environmentconfig.rst

- kevells@corp:/# cleopatra envconfig del --environment-name="kevells"
+ kevells@corp:/# ptconfigure envconfig del --environment-name="kevells"
  Delete Environments Here?
  WARNING: Deleting an environment from papyrus is final.
 You may be looking for boxify box-destroy instead (Y/N) Y